 To create custom metrics, navigate to Metrics from the left-hand navigation panel, then to the Metrics Catalog tab.
 Tap on the Create button.

-Statsig supports four types of custom metrics:
+Statsig supports five types of custom metrics:

 |Event Count||Total count of events filtered by the value and metadata properties of an event type||Add to Cart event filtered by category type|